-The year 2022 represents a strategic opportunity for FORCE and its partners to learn from previous experiences, incorporate regulatory advice, and to re-evaluate approaches to research and monitoring in the high flows of the Minas Passage.
-The 2021-2023 EEMP is designed to prepare for effects testing with the deployment of operational devices, and adheres to the principles of adaptive management by evaluating existing datasets to ensure appropriate monitoring approaches are being implemented.
+The 2021-2023 EEMP has provided a strategic opportunity for FORCE and its partners to learn from previous experiences, incorporate regulatory advice, and to re-evaluate approaches to research and monitoring in the high flows of the Minas Passage.
+The EEMP is designed to prepare for effects testing with the deployment of operational devices and adheres to the principles of adaptive management by evaluating existing datasets to ensure appropriate monitoring approaches are being implemented.
 Moreover, the plan adopts internationally accepted standards for monitoring where possible, including feasibility assessments for new monitoring approaches that are planned to be implemented.

-FORCE has also invested in the development of its internal scientific capacity by hiring a PhD level hydroacoustician (Dr. Louise McGarry).
-This will assist FORCE with tackling the high volume of monitoring data that requires processing, analyses, and integration with other data sets.
-Dr. McGarry will also assist with the development of study designs to help advance our understanding of how fish utilize the Minas Passage.
+FORCE invested in the development of its internal scientific capacity by hiring a PhD level hydroacoustician (Dr. Louise McGarry).
+This assisted FORCE with tackling data that required processing, analyses, and integration with other data sets.
+Dr. McGarry also assisted with the development of study designs to help advance our understanding of how fish utilize the Minas Passage.
+FORCE assisted in knowledge transfer to ASL Environmental (Victoria, BC) about hydroacoustics research in high flow environments so that ASL can be used as a resource to help support the sector in the future.